 Long-term, high-quality research projects—the kind that are needed to honestly evaluate the comparative effectiveness of CLEAR treatment—are expensive to conduct, and we must rely upon public grants and donations for our funding.
 While many people living with scoliosis and the members of CLEAR as well as organizations like the Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) recognize the need for this research, there are depressingly few initiatives for actually getting it done.

 We remain committed and do our best to collect data and present and publish as many quality articles as we can with the resources we have.
 But in the absence of the infrastructure and funding to implement a well-designed, independent study comparing the long-term outcomes of CLEAR treatment to scoliosis surgery, it is the responsibility of the patient to be their own advocate and do their own research.

 CLEAR treatment is not a “miracle cure” for scoliosis, but through hard work and dedication, scoliosis can be successfully treated without a brace.
 Surgery can be avoided.
 Since 2000, CLEAR has offered a comprehensive, whole-body approach to scoliosis rehabilitation, with the success of the protocol being duplicated in dozens clinics around the word.
 To those children who’ve avoided surgery and their parents, the value of CLEAR treatment is truly priceless!

 Looking at scoliosis treatment options, the value varies significantly when you consider the impacts on everyday living as well as the outcomes you can expect in the long-term.
 How have you weighed the cost of treatment for scoliosis?
-What other questions do you have about the cost-effectiveness of the CLEAR approach versus surgery or bracing?
+What other questions do you have about the cost-effectiveness of the CLEAR approach versus surgery or traditional bracing?
 I look forward to hearing from you in the comments.